 The week before classes begin in the fall contains many meetings and activities in which students take part.
 Entrance exams, orientation, and registration are part of the process.
-During orientation, students and their spouses hear firsthand the president's heartbeat for the seminary.
+During orientation, students hear firsthand the president's heartbeat for the seminary.
 Students are also introduced to the faculty, tour the facilities, and complete final paperwork for enrollment.
+Distance student virtual orientations may take place periodically throughout the year.